catholicmelb/parish-handbook/docs/contents/3-parish-operations.md

 Penrith NSW 2740

 If you have any questions regarding this process, please direct enquiries to [parish.finance@cam.org.au](http://parish.finance@cam.org.au/), or to Stephen Steward at 0417 718 496, or Colin D’Rosario at 0429 052 374.

+## Updating the ATO and ABR when there is a change of parish name

+As part of an amalgamation process, the parish name will be changed, and this change must be registered with the Australian Taxation Office (ATO) and Australian Business Register (ABR).

+The parish priest needs to be registered with the ATO and ABR as the public officer, as he will need to sign the Change of Registration Details form.

+If the parish priest is not registered as the public officer, he will need to do so by completing a separate Change of Registration Details form.
+(See ‘[ATO/ABR—notification of change of parish priest or administrator](https://handbook.melbournecatholic.org/contents/3-parish-operations.html#ato-abr%E2%80%94notification-of-change-of-parish-priest-or-administrator)’ in chapter3.)

+Alternatively, if the parish has engaged an external tax accountant, the accountant can complete the Change of Registration Details form to notify the ATO and ABR of the change of parish name.

+For parishes that do not have access to the ATO portal, the record can be updated by completing the ATO’s [Change of Registration Details form](https://www.ato.gov.au/api/public/content/29fd1a6016a5485f97f03be4ea6c39f4).

+### Completing the Change of Registration Details form to change a parish name

+* **Section A:** Complete parts 1, 2, 3 and 4.
+(In most cases, part 2 can be left blank as it is unlikely that a parish will have a GST or PAYG branch.)
+* **Section B:** Select *Yes* and add new parish name.
+* **Section C:** Select *No*.
+* **Section D:** Select the appropriate response.
+* **Section C:** It might be a good idea to update the contact person for the parish.
+Select *Yes* if you want to update the contact person.
+* **Section F:** Select *No*.
+* **Section G:** Select *No*.
+* **Section H:** The nominated public officer’s details are included here.
+The position held is *Public Officer*.The nominated public officer needs to sign this document.

+### Lodging change of registration details form[​](https://handbook.melbournecatholic.org/contents/3-parish-operations.html#lodging-change-of-registration-details-form)

+Once completed, the Change of Registration Details form needs to be sent to the ATO along with finance committee minutes recording that the committee has accepted the name change.
+A meeting minutes template can be found [here](https://camorgau.sharepoint.com/:w:/s/ParishSupport/ERPyZwpHIqBPnUrov_nXLfkBFE-2SFn6Yw-Qa1nvPPPlxw?e=mHNQaa&xsdata=MDV8MDJ8THVjeS5EYXZpc29uQGNhbS5vcmcuYXV8NTU4MzA1NGUzYjFiNDk3ZDRiM2YwOGRlMmIwZmZlNGF8NDhlZTIwYzdjOGVhNDIzYzhiMjhmMTk4MDFlMzQxOTN8MHwwfDYzODk5NTU0NDg1Mjk5MjAzM3xVbmtub3dufFRXRnBiR1pzYjNkOGV5SkZiWEIwZVUxaGNHa2lPblJ5ZFdVc0lsWWlPaUl3TGpBdU1EQXdNQ0lzSWxBaU9pSlhhVzR6TWlJc0lrRk9Jam9pVFdGcGJDSXNJbGRVSWpveWZRPT18MHx8fA%3d%3d&sdata=RnJLc0l0N2lXU0xRWkk3Wm00bFQvWGcvNXoycEFESWtYYWR0TzYvRnFEWT0%3d).
+The minutes must be on parish letterhead.

+A certified copy of the minutes needs to be attached to the Change of Registration Details form.

+To certify the minutes:

+* take photocopies of the original minutes.
+The parish retains the original minutes
+* have the minutes certified by a parish priest who is certified to celebrate marriage.
+To avoid a conflict of interest, the documents must be certified by a priest from another parish
+* ensure that the approved certifier certifies that each copy of an original document is true and correct by:
+* physically sighting the original document and the copies of the front and back at the same time

+  * physically sighting the original document and the copies of the front and back at the same time
+  * signing and annotating the copy of the document with wording similar to ‘I have sighted the original document and certify this to be a true and correct copy of the original document sighted’
+  * providing the following details: full name, telephone number, qualification (‘minister of religion certified to celebrate marriage’), registration number if relevant (in this instance, it is not), date of certification.

+To lodge the paperwork, make a copy of all the documents for your own records before sending the Change of Registration Details form—along with certified copies of the minutes and nomination form—to:

+Australian Taxation Office \
+PO Box 3373 \
+Penrith NSW 2740

+If you have any questions regarding this process, please direct enquiries to [parish.finance@cam.org.au](http://parish.finance@cam.org.au/), or to Stephen Steward at 0417 718 496 or Colin D’Rosario at 0429 052 374.

 ### Requirements from the Safeguarding Unit